pybites/pybites.github.io-source/content/launch-pytest-bites.md

 		- timeout: 0 (0.0%)
 		[*] Coverage: 113 of 113 AST nodes (100.0%)

-To see the mutations it tried run it with the `-m` switch:
+To see the mutations it tried, run it with the `-m` switch:

 		$ mut.py --target names.py --unit-test test_names.py --runner pytest --coverage -m
 		[*] Start mutation process: